 The Biden Administration declared on Thursday, June 24th that it would extend the temporary bans on evictions and foreclosures until July 31st, 2021, as the country continued to rebound from the coronavirus pandemic which has rendered millions of tenants unable to make rent payments due to pandemic-related economic hardships.
 Just before July ended, President Joe Biden called on Congress to extend the eviction moratorium.
 The Supreme court allowed the order issued by the U.S. Centers for Disease Control and Prevention to stay in place.
-Today, we’re here to present to you the latest update as there’s been an extension in Eviction Moratorium and what does this means for our country now.
+Today, we’re here to present to you the latest update as there’s been an extension in the Eviction Moratorium and what this means for our country now.

 The COVID-19 pandemic is a historic and global public health threat.
 The introduction of the Delta variant has increased the number of COVID-19 cases across the country.
-As a result, the CDC has extended the moratorium to October 3, 2021, to prevent the further spreading.
+As a result, the CDC has extended the moratorium to October 3, 2021, to prevent further spreading.
 This order applies to counties experiencing “high or substantial” COVID-19 transmissibility rates, which includes all five boroughs of the city as well as several other New York counties.

 Coverage under the CDC Declaration now requires the following criteria: